Jake Beesley: Solihull Moors

 In January 2020 he joined Solihull on a permanent deal.

 Rochdale

 On 24 September 2020, Beesley signed a three-year deal with Rochdale for an undisclosed fee.
 He scored his first goal for Rochdale on 10 November 2020 in an EFL Trophy group game against Salford City.
 After registering four goals and an assist in just three games across the course of the month, Beesley was awarded the EFL League Two Player of the Month award for December 2021.

 Blackpool

 On 10 January 2022, Beesley joined Blackpool in a three-and-a-half-year deal, for an undisclosed fee, with the club having an option to extend it for a further twelve months.
 He made his first start for the club on 18 April, scoring two goals in a 6–1 win against Birmingham City.

+Burton Albion

+On 25 June 2025, Beesley joined League One side Burton Albion on an initial two-year deal for an undisclosed fee.

 Personal life

-Beesley's father, Paul, was also a footballer, playing at centre back.
+Beesley's father, Paul, was also a footballer, playing at centre-back.